Our People

 Hector has completed his Master of Professional Engineering majoring in mechanical engineering at the University of Western Australia.
 Hector completed his master’s thesis researching the influence of canted winglets used on hydrofoils through numerical simulations.
 He has continuously worked during his time at university in order to reinforce his professional and technical skills.
 He has experience in the mining, aerospace and defence industry.
 Hector has developed a passion for coastal and offshore engineering.
 He commenced his career at Aurora Offshore Engineering as a graduate engineer in 2021.

-Jasper Paterson BSc
+Jasper Paterson BSc MPE

 Anna Peryer